thynnine/pysic/_sources/fastneighborlist class.txt

  pot = pysic.Potential('LJ', cutoff=3.0, symbols=...)
  dummy.add_potential(pot)
  system.set_calculator(dummy)
- # It is important to manually initialize the core since no actual calculations are not carried out.
+ # It is important to manually initialize the core since no actual calculations are carried out.
  dummy.set_core()

  # get the list and access its contents